marekmatej/buildout-odoo-postgres/README.md

 ```

 # TODO
-- move Usage to Fabric
+- move Usage to Fabric, more http://fabfile.org/
 - generate Apache and Nginx config for virualhost with Buildout

 # Contributors